aDeveloperCase/noise-on-sphere-experiment/README.md

-# Is It Planet Yet?
+# Noise on sphere experiment

-This is just an experiment: me trying to learn how to build real-time procedural planets.
+This is just an experiment I wrote to learn how to build real-time procedural planets.

-Any suggestions/contributions is welcome.
-I'm here to learn.

 ## Status

-Current state of the planet:
+State of the planet:

 <img src="./assets/images/is_it_planet_yet.gif" />